Vision & mission

 - contact information (ie, address and phone number, e-mail address).

-Clinical: The maximum length is 4,000 words.
-For more information, please review "Suggested Structure for a Clinical Manuscript" (Appendix B).Management: The maximum length is 4,000 words.
-For more information, please review "Suggested Structure for a Management Manuscript" (Appendix C).
+Quality Improvement (QI): The maximum length is 4,000 words.
+For more information, please review "Suggested Structure for a Quality Improvement Manuscript" (Appendix E).Education: The maximum length is 4,000 words.
+For more information, please review "Suggested Structure for an Education Manuscript" (Appendix F).

 Collate acknowledgements in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).